Dancing with the Stars (American TV series): Scoring and voting procedure

-Professionals by number of Wins

-Couples who never scored below an 8

-This is a list of the couples who never received an individual score lower than 8 (excluding team dances).

-^Mark Ballas has the most partners to achieve this feat with four, while Valentin Chmerkovskiy has three, and Cheryl Burke and Derek Hough each have two.

-Highest First Week Scores

-This is a list of the couples who scored the highest in their first week.
-Scores out of 40 were adjusted to a 30-point scale.

-Earliest Perfect Scores

-This is a list of the earliest perfect scores received throughout the season.
-Season 26 (Athletes) is excluded due to the shorter competition.

 General information

 Payment

 On the April 18, 2006, episode of the Howard Stern Radio Show, Stern's wife Beth said that she was guaranteed to earn $125,000 for just appearing on DWTS (in season 3) and could earn up to more than double the original sum, depending on how long she lasted on the program.

 In season 21, Bindi Irwin had her payments withheld by a Los Angeles County Superior Court judge because she was a minor, which therefore required her parents to sign-off on the contract.
-But although her mother signed, the contract lacked her father's signature, so the judge refused to validate the contract, despite Irwin's father being the world-famous naturalist Steve Irwin, whose death in 2006 had been widely covered in the news/media.
+But although her mother signed, the contract lacked her father's signature, so the judge refused to validate the contract, despite Irwin's father being naturalist and television personality Steve Irwin, who died in a stingray incident in 2006.
 The judge later validated the contract once Steve Irwin's death certificate was presented to the court, resulting in Bindi receiving a $350,000 paycheck from the show.